Keksmania/FileToVideo/README.md

 # PythonFileToYoutube

-Turn any file or folder into one or more MP4 videos (and back again) using PyTorch-powered encoding, 7-Zip compression, PAR2 redundancy, and FFmpeg/x264.
+Turn any file or folder into one or more MP4 videos (and back again) using PyTorch-powered encoding, 7-Zip compression, PAR2 redundancy, and FFmpeg/x264 (or NVENC).
 This repository contains the reference implementation plus tools for dependency checking and testing.

 ## Features

 - **End-to-end pipeline** – archive → error-correct → encode to frames → stream to FFmpeg, plus the reverse decode path.
 - **GPU-accelerated** – uses PyTorch to process large frame batches efficiently (CUDA strongly recommended).
+- **NVENC Support** – Optional hardware encoding for massive speed gains (see configuration).
+- **Asynchronous Processing** – Decoupled CPU unpacking and GPU encoding threads for maximum throughput and smooth resource usage.
+- **Robust Redundancy** – Splits large files into 1GB volumes and generates optimized 128KB PAR2 blocks for granular recovery.
-- **Segmented output** – automatically rotates MP4 files when they exceed the configured length (default ~11 hours at 60 fps).
+- **Segmented output** – Automatically rotates MP4 files when they exceed the configured length (default ~11 hours at 60fps).
-- **Robust metadata** – barcode + info frames describe payload size, frame counts, and optional password protection.
+- **Robust metadata** – Barcode + info frames describe payload size, frame counts, and optional password protection.
-- **Test suite** – run `python file_to_video_torch.py -test` to exercise Hamming codecs, frame round trips, and a miniature encode/decode flow.
-- **Cross-platform** – works on Windows and Linux as long as the external tools are installed.
+- **Cross-platform** – Works on Windows and Linux as long as the external tools are installed.

 ## Requirements